Is Life Insurance right for me?

 I have no partner or children

-If you are single with no children, there are only a few reasons you might want to take out life insurance.
+If you are single with no children, there are only a few reasons you might want to buy life insurance.
 Of course, this is not definite for everyone and even if you do not have a traditional nuclear family, you might have close friends, siblings, or nieces and nephews you want to leave your pay-out to.

 If you would like to leave your assets or property, with everything paid off and in order, to a friend or charitable organisation, then this is where life insurance would come in useful.
 Another reason is funeral expenses.
 Many people in the U.K. are not aware of how expensive funerals can be and even the most affordable can cost thousands of pounds.